HL7/cancer-reporting/input/pagecontent/StructureDefinition-us-pathology-observation-intro.md

 - **category**: Specifies whether this is a Section (has no value) or a Question (has a value)
   - Must use the appropriate slice (section or question) from ObservationCategoryCodes
 - **code**: Represents the CAP protocol section or question ID
-  - For category:section, must come from the CAP eCC Section Codes ValueSet
+  - For category:section, must come from the CAP eCP Section Codes ValueSet
-  - For category:question, must come from the CAP eCC Question Codes ValueSet
+  - For category:question, must come from the CAP eCP Question Codes ValueSet
 - **value[x]**: Stores responses for the question
 - **derivedFrom**: References parent Observations, allowing hierarchical relationships between related responses
 - **hasMember**: References child Observations, supporting nested data